 All designs will be subject to review and approval by the City of Toronto.

 Artist signature and website cannot occupy more than ¼ of the base unit.

 Please note in very few cases the traffic signal box may be slightly shorter than the above height.
 The design template with dimensions can be found here.

 LOCATION OF TRAFFIC SIGNAL BOXES

 For 2022, Outside the Box plans to have 50 traffic signal boxes hand-painted by local artists.
-The majority of the boxes will be located in North York, Scarborough and Etobicoke.
+Most of the boxes will be located in North York, Scarborough, and Etobicoke.

 In some cases, depending on box location, some flexibility may be required and an artist may be requested to paint their box on another date if necessary.

 Artists may submit no more than one design proposal (template) along with a statement for each design.
 No artist will be selected for more than 1 traffic signal box.

 Submission deadline: Monday, April 3, 2022, at 11:59 pm.
 EST